feniljain/knowledge-base/programming/README.md

 - A collection of inspiring resources related to engineering management and tech leadership: https://github.com/charlax/engineering-management
 - List of ngrok alternatives and other ngrok-like tunneling software and services: https://github.com/anderspitman/awesome-tunneling
 - Implementing a Job Control Shell: https://www.gnu.org/software/libc/manual/html_node/Implementing-a-Shell.html
+- Last publicly available revision of the world's first web browser.
+This is a source import from 0.15 for NextStep: https://github.com/cynthia/WorldWideWeb
+- The earliest versions of the very first c compiler known to exist in the wild written by the late legend himself dmr: https://github.com/mortdeus/legacy-cc

 ## Extensions: